Achuthankrishna/PowerBEV/README.md

 ```

 ## 📁 Dataset
-- Download the full [*NuScenes dataset (v1.0)*](https://www.nuscenes.org/download), which includes the *Mini dataset* (metadata and sensor file blobs) and the *Trainval dataset* (metadata and file blobs part 1-10).
+- Download the full [*Toyota Woven Planet Perception datset*](https://woven.toyota/en/perception-dataset/), which includes the *Mini dataset* and the *Train and Test dataset*.
-- Extract the tar files to the default `nuscenes/` or to `YOUR_NUSCENES_DATAROOT`.
+- Extract the tar files to a directory named `lyft2/` .
 The files should be organized in the following structure:
   ```
-  nuscenes/
+  lyft2/
-  ├──── trainval/
+  ├──── train/
   │     ├──── maps/
-  │     ├──── samples/
+  │     ├──── images/
-  │     ├──── sweeps/
+  │     ├──── train_lidar/
-  │     └──── v1.0-trainval/
+  │     └──── train_data/
-  └──── mini/
-        ├──── maps/
-        ├──── samples/
-        ├──── sweeps/
-        └──── v1.0-mini/
   ```

 ## 🔥 Pre-trained models